vele616/monorepo/packages/jobboard/website/content/jobs/marketing-social-media-manager-superrare-QGmbz.md

 jobType: "other"

 companyWebsite: "https://superrare.breezy.hr/"
-summary: "If you have 4+ years of marketing and social media marketing experience, consider applying to Superrare's job post for a new marketing & social media manager."
+summary: "If you have 4+ years of marketing and social media marketing experience, consider applying to SuperRare's job post for a new Marketing & Social Media Manager."
 summaryBackup: "Excited about #socialmedia, #marketing, #content?
 Check out this job post!"
-featured: 20
+featured: 3
 ---

 ## About SuperRare